davidbody/iowaruby.github.io/_meetings/2018/09/index.md

 Thanks to [Shift Interactive](https://shiftdsm) for providing the rental space!

-Food and drink will be provided by ...
+Food and drink will be provided by [Merchants Bonding Co](https://www.merchantsbonding.com)!

 ### RSVP